TOP

 Don't get me wrong.
 It's all good.
 If anything, today's cutting-edge wines are more terroir-expressive than the usual commercial products.
 It's important for Lodi-grown wines to be terroir-expressive because most people have a hard enough time understanding where Lodi is, let alone how a Lodi-grown wine tastes.

 Commercial brands, as it were, tend to taste alike because, well, they're "commercial."
 They're supposed to be predictable in order to meet most consumers' expectations.
-At least, when you taste most of the alternative style wines, you are more likely to experience wines the way they're meant to taste, which is like the grapes and vineyards from where they come from, not a brand style, typical varietal character or a winemaker's ego.
-I'd call that progress
+At least, when you taste most of the alternative style wines, you are more likely to experience wines the way they're meant to taste, which is like the grapes and vineyards from where they come, not a brand style, typical varietal character, or a winemaker's ego.
+I'd call that progress.

 Winemakers, of course, are sensitive people.
 I get that.
-They wear proverbial soul patches the way the French wore berets.
-This is no different, of course, from men wearing man-buns or women sporting full-arm tattoos and nose rings, totally convinced that no one else in the world are like them.
-The clichés become so rampant, it's a wonder they don't do the opposite.
+They wore proverbial soul patches the way the French wore berets.
+This is no different, of course, from men wearing man-buns or women sporting full-arm tattoos and nose rings, totally convinced that no one else in the world is like them.
+The clichés become so rampant, that it's a wonder they don't do the opposite.

 One might be a more official, or at least better defined, affirmation of the new styles.
 In France, for instance, there is now a category for wines eligible to be classified as Vin Méthode Nature (a.k.a., vin naturel) Among the specific requirements for this labeling: